Flasky06/expo-news-app/README.md

-# Expo News App Starter Template 👋
+# Expo News App👋

-This is a starter template for the expo news app tutorial on my YouTube channel.
+This is a React Nativeexpo news app.

 ## Get started